StateFarm-STEM/pyinthesky/lesson5/README.md

 #### Objectives:
 - Breadboard a circuit
-- Create a file with some data on the sd card
+- Read and write from the SD card that is wired up to the Arduino

 ## Measure Pressure and Temperature using the BMP180